|

 If you’re living the London life in your 20’s you’ll no doubt want to take advantage of all there is to do in the city, and Shoreditch is the perfect starting point.

 Of course, Shoreditch has become a hotspot by now, so you’re not going to get much of the ‘hidden gem’ feeling here, but there’s still an undeniable buzz and artistic charm that quite frankly is hard to find anywhere else.
-Between Brick Lane, Box Park, and buckets of art, culture and street art, you’ll be spoilt for things to do at all times.
+Between Brick Lane, buckets of art, culture and street art, you’ll be spoilt for things to do at all times.

 Aldgate is also extremely close to Shoreditch, so if you’re looking for a slightly quieter version of the area, you can live just a few minutes walk away.